Sitraka17/Simon-Pierre/README.md

 # Credits

 This game is based on the code written by Mr. McNally.
-The code was modified and translated into French by FORLER.
+The code was modified and translated into French by me (Sitraka Forler).